Decoherence and Probability: Probability and Classicality

 \subsection{Emergent Probability}

-Full articulation of our account of the emergence probability in the context of classical and quantum possibility space models will require appeal to a cluster of conceptual innovations articulated in the philosophical literature over the last decades.
+Our account of the emergence probability in the context of classical and quantum possibility space models will rely upon appeal to a cluster of conceptual innovations from the philosophical literature over the last decades.

-Most foundational, is the account of emergence due to \cite{butterfield:2011}.
-On Butterfield's account, emergence should be understood to indicate the \textit{deduction of a novel and robust behaviour}.
-Furthermore, at least in a weak sense, such emergence can obtain \textit{on the way to the limit} that forms part of the relevant deduction.
-Butterfield's account of emergence was subsequently refined and further articulated in a manner well-suited to our purposes by \cite{palacios:2018,palacios:2019,palacios:2022}.
-Of particular relevance the notion of \textit{coarse-grained emergence} where a coarse-grained description of a system emerges from a fine-grained description, if and only if the former has terms denoting properties or behaviour that are novel and robust with respect to the latter \citep[p.]{palacios:2022}.
-Also important will be the idea of combined dual \textit{synchronic and diachronic} derivation of an emergent behaviour \citep[p.]{palacios:2022}.
+Most foundational is the account of emergence due to \cite{butterfield:2011}.
+On Butterfield's account, emergence should be understood to indicate the existence of \textit{novel and robust behaviour} which can be deduced, within a model of that behaviour, by taking an appropriate mathematical limit (this is Butterfield's \textit{1:Deduce}).
+Furthermore, at least in a weaker (i.e. approximate) sense, such emergence can obtain \textit{on the way to the limit} that forms part of the relevant deduction (this is Butterfield's \textit{2:Before}).
+Butterfield's account of emergence was subsequently extended in terms of a notion of coarse-grained emergence by \cite{palacios:2018,palacios:2019,palacios:2022}.
+We will provide details of that account shortly.

-Finally, and crucially, our account of the emergence of probability will also require us to draw upon the idea of a `factual' interpretation of the semi-classical $\hbar\rightarrow 0$ limit due to \cite{feintzeig:2020}.
-According to the account of \cite{feintzeig:2020}, which extends ideas of \cite{rohrlich:1989} and \cite{fletcher:2019}, we should understand the limiting procedure $\hbar\rightarrow 0$ an \textit{approximation at certain scales} with the change in the scale is determined by the error bounds and units set by a measurement procedure that is used to probe the system.
-This approach allows us to recover the intuitive notion that the limit $\hbar\rightarrow 0$ can be understood in terms of `zooming out' from the characteristic quantum scale set by $\hbar$, by caring less and less about the microscopic details.
+Next, and crucially, our account of the emergence of probability will also require us to draw upon the idea of a `factual' interpretation of the semi-classical $\hbar\rightarrow 0$ limit due to \cite{feintzeig:2020}.
+According to the account of \cite{feintzeig:2020}, which extends ideas of \cite{rohrlich:1989} and \cite{fletcher:2019}, we should understand the limiting procedure $\hbar\rightarrow 0$ as an \textit{approximation at certain scales} with the change in the scale determined by the error bounds and units set by a measurement procedure that is used to probe the system.
+The factual approach allows us to recover the intuitive notion that the limit $\hbar\rightarrow 0$ can be understood in terms of `zooming out' from the characteristic quantum scale set by $\hbar$ by caring less and less about the microscopic details.
+The contrast is with a `counterfactual' approach to the limiting $\hbar\rightarrow 0$ procedure in which we consider the physics of possibilities apart from the actual world in which Planck's constant takes a different value that in the limit goes to zero.